Comments from Across the Sea – Part 1

-It may cross you mind that I take a conservative approach and yes I would agree, but on the other hand you could ask yourselves the question: Do the Salmon give any points or care about the equipment or for that matter the fly you are presenting?
+It may cross your mind that I take a conservative approach and yes I would agree, but on the other hand, you could ask yourselves the question: Do the Salmon give any points or care about the equipment or for that matter the fly you are presenting?

 My answer is no!
 One only gets credit if it is used in the right way and the fly is presented and fished correctly.

 For me, line control and the influence this has on fly presentation and speed of fly is what is most important.

 Background research and experience:

 The background research started more than 7 years ago and has developed slowly.